Chapter 19 Mixture models

 Under the assumptions that we have made (e.g., that there are two processing modes, response times are affected by the difficulty of the task in the task-engaged mode, accuracy is not affected by the difficulty of the task and is perfect at the task-engaged mode, etc.), we can look at the parameters and conclude the following:

 If we want to know whether our model achieves descriptive adequacy, we need to look at the posterior predictive distributions of the model.
 However, by using posterior predictive checks, we won’t be able to conclude that our model is not overfitting.
 Our success in fitting the fast-guess model to real data does not entail that the model is a good account of the data.
 It just means that it’s flexible enough to fit the data.
-One further step could be to develop a competing model, and then comparing the performance of the models, using Bayes factors or cross validation.
+One further step would be to test whether each parameter can be selectively influenced by specific experimental manipulations as theoretically predicted.
+Another step could be to develop a competing model and then compare the performance of the models using Bayes factors or cross-validation.

 19.1.5.3 Posterior predictive checks